Harmonice Mundi

-Harmonice Mundi (Harmonices mundi libri V) (Latin: The Harmony of the World, 1619) is a book by Johannes Kepler.
+Harmonice Mundi (Latin: The Harmony of the World, 1619) is a book by Johannes Kepler.
 In the work, written entirely in Latin, Kepler discusses harmony and congruence in geometrical forms and physical phenomena.
-The final section of the work relates his discovery of the so-called "third law of planetary motion".
+The final section of the work relates his discovery of the so-called third law of planetary motion.

+The full title is Harmonices mundi libri V (The Five Books of The Harmony of the World), which is commonly but ungrammatically shortened to Harmonices mundi.

 Background and history

-Kepler began working on Harmonice Mundi sometime near 1599, which was the year Kepler sent a letter to Michael Maestlin detailing the mathematical data and proofs that he intended to use for his upcoming text, which he originally planned to name De harmonia mundi.
+Kepler began working on Harmonice Mundi around 1599, which was the year Kepler sent a letter to Michael Maestlin detailing the mathematical data and proofs that he intended to use for his upcoming text, which he originally planned to name De harmonia mundi.
 Kepler was aware that the content of Harmonice Mundi closely resembled that of the subject matter for Ptolemy's Harmonica, but was not concerned.
-The new astronomy Kepler would use-most notably the adoption of elliptic orbits in the Copernican system-allowed him to explore new theorems.
-Another important development that allowed Kepler to establish his celestial-harmonic relationships, was the abandonment of the Pythagorean tuning as the basis for musical consonance and the adoption of geometrically supported musical ratios; this would eventually be what allowed Kepler to relate musical consonance and the angular velocities of the planets.
+The new astronomy Kepler would use (most notably the adoption of elliptic orbits in the Copernican system) allowed him to explore new theorems.
+Another important development that allowed Kepler to establish his celestial-harmonic relationships was the abandonment of the Pythagorean tuning as the basis for musical consonance and the adoption of geometrically supported musical ratios; this would eventually be what allowed Kepler to relate musical consonance and the angular velocities of the planets.
 Thus, Kepler could reason that his relationships gave evidence for God acting as a grand geometer, rather than a Pythagorean numerologist.

 The concept of musical harmonies intrinsically existing within the spacing of the planets existed in medieval philosophy prior to Kepler.
 Musica universalis was a traditional philosophical metaphor that was taught in the quadrivium, and was often called the "music of the spheres."
 Kepler was intrigued by this idea while he sought explanation for a rational arrangement of the heavenly bodies.
 When Kepler uses the term "harmony" it is not strictly referring to the musical definition, but rather a broader definition encompassing congruence in Nature and the workings of both the celestial and terrestrial bodies.
 He notes musical harmony as being a product of man, derived from angles, in contrast to a harmony that he refers to as being a phenomenon that interacts with the human soul.
 In turn, this allowed Kepler to claim the Earth has a soul because it is subjected to astrological harmony.

 While writing the book, Kepler had to defend his mother in court after she had been accused of witchcraft.